Bullina exquisita

 Bullina exquisita is a species of sea snail, a marine gastropod mollusc in the family Aplustridae, one of the families of bubble snails.
 The shell of the species is pink with darker pink markings.

 Description

 The maximum recorded shell length is 7.8 mm.

 Habitat

 Minimum recorded depth is 91 m.
 Maximum recorded depth is 110 m.

+Dredged at 65–80 m. depth, off Louisiana.